did-twit/did-twit-cli/README.md

 To install run:

-`go get github.com:did-twit/did-twit-cli.git`
+`go install github.com/did-twit/did-twit-cli`

 ## Running

-The cli may be accessed by using the `didtwit` command.
+The cli may be accessed by using the `did-twit-cli` command.

-For example `didtwit view` lists all DIDs registered to the storage.
+For example `did-twit-cli manage create --username="god"` creates a `did:twit:god` DID and stores the corresponding private key to local storage.

 ## Contributing